Line 1 (O-Train): Stage 2

 In November 2013, the City of Ottawa released its new transportation master plan, which included plans to build 35 km of new rapid transit and 19 new stations.
 This also included plans to extend the Confederation Line westward to Baseline station, and eastward to Place d'Orleans station.
 In July 2015, the city released a functional report on the Stage 2 system expansion, which added plans to extend the Confederation Line eastward from Place d'Orleans station to Trim station.
 This totals an extension of 11 stations, 15 km westward and 5 stations, 12 km eastward.
 Stage 2 will add a new light maintenance and storage facility along Corkstown Road, west of Moodie station, Line 3's western terminus.

 Construction began in the second quarter of 2019, as the initial line became operational.
 While the expansion was initially expected to be complete by 2026, the city stated in August 2024 that the full system could be operational by 2027, with the east extension to Trim operational by 2025.
+The city later stated that the east extension could open as early as the first quarter of 2026.
 Construction is currently ongoing, for implementation of the city's plan to address the current gap in service between Dominion station and Lincoln Fields station where buses travel on the Kichi Zibi Mikan a little over 4 km without stopping.
 The plan calls for burying trains for most of the route, creating a shorter, straighter alignment.
 The new route will also include two new LRT stations in an urban area with intensification opportunities.